openequella/openequella.github.io/guides/HierarchyConfigurationGuide.md

 ## Accessing hierarchical browsing

-Hierarchy topics are accessed from the EQUELLA Dashboard page via the Browse portlet or from the hierarchy topic links displayed on the navigation menu.
+Hierarchy topics are accessed from the openEQUELLA Dashboard page via the Browse portlet or from the hierarchy topic links displayed on the navigation menu.
 ### Browsing using hierarchy topic links
 Hierarchy topic links display in a group on the left-hand navigation menu.
 Click on a link to display subtopics and results.